 Check out a view of a room in the video below…

 3. Grand Hyatt Kauai Resort & Spa

-The Grand Hyatt Kauai Resort & Spa is a beachfront resort on the island of Kauai with classic Hawaiian guest rooms each with its own balcony or lanai.
-While Southwest Airlines does not yet fly to Kauai, the airline has said flights will begin soon.
+The Grand Hyatt Kauai Resort & Spa is a beachfront resort on the island of Kauai with classic Hawaiian guest rooms each with its own balcony or lanai (this definitely seems standard in Hawaii).

 HOT TIP: The daily Resort Fee of $35, which can add up quickly, is waived when you book with World of Hyatt award points (but not the points + cash options)!

 4. Sheraton Princess Kaiulani, Part of the Marriott family

 The Sheraton Princess Kaiulani hotel on Oahu sits only one block from Waikiki Beach, as well as shopping and dining in the heart of Honolulu.

 The hotel has a freshwater pool, poolside bar and cabanas, a Hawaiian-inspired restaurant and an evening Polynesian Dinner Show, which is definitely something you should experience when in Hawaii!

 This is another property that would allow you to use Marriott Bonvoy points for a stay.